qemerHilal/qemerHilal/README.md

 - [Mailing List & Contact](https://mailchi.mp/6a50c9705a8e/healing-abandonment-trauma-hat)

 ---
+## 🎨 Henna Artist

+A collection of my henna designs and creative experiments — celebrating tradition, artistry, and self-expression through natural patterns.
+---

+##Beading
+A collection of my beading projects and designs.
+Each piece reflects creativity, craftsmanship, and the timeless beauty of beadwork.

 ✨ *I believe in the power of learning, healing, and creativity to inspire change.*